LPAndersson/SIML/docs/04-statisticalLearning.md

 $$
 E_{out}(h) = E_{in}(h) + \Omega(n,\mathcal H, \delta),
 $$
 where $\Omega$ is a penalty for model complexity.
 As we choose a more complex $\mathcal H$ (with higher $d_{VC}$) the in-sample error will become smaller.
-But, at the same time the penalty $\Omega$ get larger.
-The penalty also gets smaller when we have more samples.
+But, at the same time the penalty $\Omega$ gets larger.
+The penalty gets smaller when we have more samples.
 The optimal model, with smallest $E_{out}$, is therefore a compromise that minimize the sum of the two terms.

 One commonly used way to estimate $E_{out}$ is to split the data into one <em>training set</em> and one <em>test set</em>.
 The test set is not used for training and so when we calculate $E_{test}$, we do this for only one $h$, the one with minimal in-sample error.
 Therefore Hoeffding's inequality applies as a generalization bound, which is much tighter than the VC-bound.

-In the picture we visualize the partition of the out-of-sample error into in-sample error and generalization error.
+In the figure below we visualize the partition of the out-of-sample error into in-sample error and generalization error.

 <div class="figure" style="text-align: center">
 <img src="04-statisticalLearning_files/figure-html/errorPlotSketch-1.png" alt="Sketch of the different components of the error" width="80%" />